miurahr/vcpkg_gislibs/README.md

 3. GRASS, GDAL and dependencies

-Currently it generates only GDAL dependencies.
+Currently it generates only (1) GDAL dependencies.

 ## Artifact

-There are two types of packages, 7zip archive and nuget package.
+There are two types of Windows packages, 7zip archive and nuget package.
 These files are published on bintray repository.

+Also there are 7zip archive package for Linux/C++, which is released on github release.

-### 7zip arvhive export
+### 7zip arvhive export for Windows

 https://bintray.com/osmfj/gislibs/vcpkg-gislibs